 Some companies bring something new to the table, such as an innovative product or a personal touch that no one has experienced before.

 Most companies, though, don’t stand out.
 A great product?
-Sure, they have that.
+Sure, they might have that.
 But so do their competitors - who also have the same great product.
-It can be difficult to cut through the competitive noise to convince potential customers that they should pick you.
+It can be extremely difficult to cut through the competitive noise to convince potential customers that they should pick you.

 Competitive Analysis: Find the Gaps in Your Market